Carreau/posts/38-rethinking-jupyter-documentation.md

 The current documentation of IPython and Jupyter come in a few forms, but mostly have the same limitation.
 The typical way to reach for help is to use the `?` operator.
-Depending on the the frontend you are using it will bring a pager, or a panel that will display some information about the current object.
+Depending on the frontend you are using it will bring a pager, or a panel that will display some information about the current object.
 Here is the documentation for ``numpy.linspace``